 As a high share of solar and wind energy will lead to an electricity production which will at some hours be higher and at other hours considerably lower than the electricity demand, a power supply based solely on renewable energy sources will require substantial volumes of storage.
 The electricity produced by the storage should be available within a few minutes due to the fast changes in the residual load.
 The capacity of the power production from the storage needs to be equivalent to the maximum load of the electricity system and the storage volume should be in the order of at least twelve hours of demand.
-If affordable it might be in the order of the power demand of a number of days, depending on the load characteristics of the country being served and the specific cost of storage needs to have a generation capacity of about 64 MW, a pump capacity of about 128 MW to make the best use of the available overproduction and a storage volume of about 1 GWh.
+If affordable it might be in the order of the power demand of a number of days, depending on the load characteristics of the country being served and the specific cost of storage versus the cost of overproduction being down regulated.
+For the power supply of Praslin and La Digue the storage needs to have a generation capacity of about 7.43 MW, a pump capacity of about 15.6 MW to make the best use of the available overproduction and a storage volume of about 250 MWh.
 These properties need to be taken into account in the selection of the most appropriate storage options.

-As electricity demand from many households combined is far smoother than the demand of every single household and as the production from many solar installations and many wind turbines combined is far more regular than the production from each single operation, the storage demand for a connected electricity system is considerably less than the storage necessary to level the renewable energy production from a single solar installation with the demand from a single household (the summed up single home storage can easily be factor 5 to 10 the size of a centrally controlled storage).
+As electricity demand from many households combined is far smoother than the demand of every single household and as the production from many solar installations and many wind turbines combined is far more regular than the production from each single operation, the storage demand for a connected electricity system is considerably less than the storage necessary to level the renewable energy production from a single solar installation with the demand from a single household.
+The summed up single home storage can easily be factor 5 to 10 the size of a centrally controlled storage.
 Thus, even if decentralised storage is used, it has to be operated on the basis of the storage needs of the entire system, not on the basis of the demand of single households.
 For this reason every storage installation needs to be centrally controlled ('dispatched' in the terms of power systems).

-As Figure 8 shows, there are at least six different storage technologies that might be considered for use in Mahé's power system.
+As Figure 7 shows, there are at least six different storage technologies that might be considered for use in Praslin's and La Digue's power system.
 Two of these options don't apply for technical reasons.
 First, flywheels, large rotating masses, which store kinetic energy, are not able to supply storage volumes in the necessary range.
-This storage option is limited to volumes of stored energy up to 50 kWh, while the capacity necessary for Mahé starts at 0.1 GWh or 100,000 kWh.
+This storage option is limited to volumes of stored energy up to 50 kWh, while the capacity necessary for Praslin and La Digue starts at 0.05 GWh or 50,000 kWh.
 Thus, flywheel storage is far to small for this application.

-Figure 8: Different storage technologies for electricity with range of storage volumes and discharge times (double logarithmic scale) (Source: Hohmeyer 2015, Figure 8)
+Figure 7: Different storage technologies for electricity with range of storage volumes and discharge times (double logarithmic scale) (Source: Hohmeyer 2015, Figure 8)